ml4ai/automates/README.md

 - the equations contained in these documents, and
 - the software the implements these models.

 This work will dramatically advance the state-of-the-art in automated model curation and integration, enabling scientists and analysts to understand complex mechanisms that span multiple domains.
-By exposing the implicit domain knowledge baked into computational models, this e ort will enable automated model composition and reasoning in context to directly support the development of ‘third wave’ artificial intelligence.
+By exposing the implicit domain knowledge baked into computational models, this effort will enable automated model composition and reasoning in context to directly support the development of ‘third wave’ artificial intelligence.

 ## Software